 More Facets Does NOT Necessarily Equal Better Light Return:

-Regardless of differences within the facet design and structure of the diamond, I see what I believe to be a reasonable amount of Azamet Shift within the facet structure of the diamond and if this were a traditional round brilliant hearts and arrows diamond, I would deem this to be a B-Grade Hearts and Arrows Pattern based upon the standards set forth by the Zenhokyo and Central Gemological Laboratory of Japan, meaning that it’s a nice pattern, but it’s not top notch… so if this were a traditional round brilliant cut diamond, I would deem it to be within the top 1% of annual production for round brilliant cut diamonds, but it’s not in the top 1/10th of 1% if that makes sense.
-It’s kind of like an exotic sports car without a $3,000.00 precision tune-up or a turbo charger…
+Regardless of differences within the facet design and structure of the diamond, I see what I believe to be a reasonable amount of Azamet Shift within the facet structure of the diamond and if this were a traditional round brilliant hearts and arrows diamond.
+Therefore, I would deem this to be a B-Grade Hearts and Arrows Pattern based upon the standards set forth by the Zenhokyo and Central Gemological Laboratory of Japan.

 If I Wanted to Play “Twister” I’d Buy the Game:

-Keep in mind that this diamond is still in the realm of exotic sports cars, it’s just missing the turbo charger and hasn’t been as finely tuned as a true hearts and arrows quality diamond would be.
-This is essentially because the diamond was most likely cut to hit the right proportions and achieve an overall cut grade of GIA Excellent and the pattern of hearts and arrows which does exist is merely a reflection of the overall facet design of a round brilliant cut diamond.
+Keep in mind that this diamond is still in the realm of exotic sports cars, it’s just missing the turbocharger and hasn’t been as finely tuned as a true hearts and arrows quality diamond would be.
+This is most likely because the diamond was most likely cut to hit the right proportions and achieve an overall cut grade of GIA Excellent and the pattern of hearts and arrows which does exist is merely a reflection of the overall facet design of a round brilliant cut diamond.

 This in turn creates sparkle, when the facets are aligned beyond the precision required for the GIA Excellent or AGS Ideal symmetry grade which is based on “meet point precision” and taken to the next level, a brighter more vibrant diamond is created and it also costs more to produce.
-This is typical of the production for Brian Gavin, Crafted by Infinity and Hearts on Fire all of which I have had the opportunity to evaluate extensively and am thus more qualified to comment upon.
+This is typical of the production for Brian Gavin, Hearts on Fire, and WhiteFlash.
+All of which I have had the opportunity to evaluate extensively and am thus more qualified to comment upon.

 Analyzing the Computerized Proportions Analysis: